LukeGarrigan/async-encrypted-disk-cache/README.md

 A module to add/retrieve encrypted data to/from your local temp folder.
 More information on the inspiration of this module can be found <a href="https://codeheir.com/2019/04/19/creating-a-node-module-with-typescript/">here</a>.
+There are plans to remove the unnecessary dependencies in the near future.

 ## Install